ryananger/ry-st/README.md

 # st

-This is an easy to use global state manager for React.
+This is an easy to use global state manager for React that allows you to skip props-drilling and provider-wrapping.

 See https://github.com/ryananger/react-template for a template app that uses ryscott-st.